Seven Places in Metro Atlanta Perfect for Enjoying the Fall Leaves

 College Campuses in Atlanta

 Atlanta is home to some of the finest universities, many of which have gorgeous campuses lined with trees.
 Emory University in Decatur has Lullwater Preserve, a large, peaceful park with a waterfall, wildlife and a 210-foot suspension bridge.
 Agnes Scott College, also in Decatur, offers a tree walk through their arboretum to see the beautiful fall colors of their oaks and maples.
-Download an app to guide you through the walk.
+Download the app to guide you through the walk.
 Another school worthy of tree gawking is Oglethorpe University in Brookhaven, which has a 100-acre wooded campus and benches throughout.

 What’s better than gorgeous fall leaves on the water?
 How about that Lake Allatoona is only 45 minutes northwest of downtown Atlanta?
 Drive up to the visitor’s center or use this handy hiking guide to hit one or two of their many trails.
 Bring your camera—there will be lots of frame-worthy photo ops with your kids and those colorful leaves.